 Elk Mountain, Wyoming.
 Dad bunked here as a ranch hand in the early 1960s.
 I bunked here in the early 1980s.
 Visited last week.
 Still stands rock solid beside the Medicine Bow River where I dunked my head to begin each day.

 Just broke from the treadmill desk to walk on actual earth beneath blue and puff-cloud skies, the breeze pushing through maple leaves, the chit-chit of two skirmishing birds… The world is so lopsided in its favors.
 It seems gratitude should be cupped in humility.

 Every week the Wisconsin State Journal runs “Roughneck Grace,” a weekly column written by Mike (many of the columns will be adapted from Mike’s Tent Show Radio monologues).
-Today’s column (about taking my daughter to a Blind Boys of Alabama concert) was printed on sturdy newsprint this Sunday and can now be seen online here.
+Today’s column (in which Mike bids farewell to an old friend, using an old tool) was printed on sturdy newsprint this Sunday and can now be seen online here.

 The folks at Midwestern Gothic are giving away some of my books and one of my humor CDs but y’gotta get over there (online) today.

 It stood somewhere between 75-100 years.
 It gave decades of shade and shelter.